Welcome to AncestryUnited.com

 More families to be added later.

-AncestryUnited.com is a constantly evolving project last updated on 27 August 2017.
-To date, there are 631 surnames in this family tree with the earliest recorded event being the birth of Private in 1024.
-While the most recent event is the birth of Private in 2017.
+AncestryUnited.com is a constantly evolving project last updated on 1 February 2019.
+To date, there are 640 surnames in this family tree with the earliest recorded event being the birth of Private in 1024.
+While the most recent event is the marriage of Private + Private in 2018.

 If you have any comments, feedback or any information about the above please contact Shaun.